yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/connect_to_apimgr.md

 API Portal is now connected to API Manager.

-To log in in to API Portal you must have a user configured in API Manager.
+To log into API Portal you must have a user configured in API Manager.
 For more information, see [Manage users](/docs/apim_administration/apimgr_admin/api_mgmt_admin/index.html#manage-users).
 Note that, by default, only users with **Organization administrator** or **User** roles are allowed to login to API Portal.

 ## Connect API Portal to multiple API Managers